HD 90089

-HD 90089 (HR 4084; Gliese 392.1) is a star located in the northern circumpolar constellation Camelopardalis.
-With an apparent magnitude of 5.25, it is faintly visible to the naked eye under ideal conditions.
+HD 90089 (HR 4084; Gliese 392.1) is a star system located in the northern circumpolar constellation Camelopardalis.
+With a combined apparent magnitude of 5.25, it is faintly visible to the naked eye under ideal conditions.
 This star is located relatively close at a distance of 75 light years, but is drifting away at a rate of almost 8 km/s.

+Characteristics

-HD 90089 is an F4 main-sequence star with the calcium K-line and metallic lines of an F2 star.
+The two innermost components form an astrometric binary system, initially indicated through Gaia astrometry, and validated in 2026 with the direct detection of the secondary component.
+The observed separation was of 0.024" along a position angle of 182.4°.
+The main component of HD 90089, component Aa, is an F4 main-sequence star with the calcium K-line and metallic lines of an F2 star.
 Although the spectral type is of a form that would indicate an Am star, it is not listed in any of the major catalogues of chemically peculiar stars.
-At present it has 1.29 times the mass of the Sun and 1.4 times its radius.
-It radiates at 3.36 times the luminosity of the Sun from its photosphere at an effective temperature of 6602 K, which gives it a yellowish-white hue.

-HD 90089's exact age depends on the method, with its X-ray luminosity giving it a young age of only 300 million years.
-David et al. gave it an age of 1.1 billion years, significantly older than the previous solution; it spins rapidly with a projected rotational velocity of 56.2 km/s, and has an M0 companion separated 13" away and at approximately the same distance.
+The secondary, component Ab, is only 0.45 magnitudes fainter than the primary at infrared wavelengths.

-An infrared excess has been detected around this star, most likely indicating the presence of a circumstellar disk at a radius of 145 AU.
+An infrared excess has been detected around the inner system, most likely indicating the presence of a circumstellar disk at a radius of 145 AU.
 The temperature of this dust is 30 K.

+In addition to the inner pair, there is an M0 companion separated by 14.1" from the inner pair.
+It was confirmed to be a physical companion in 2018, and is named component B.